-Category Description Variable label outflows agricultural occupations Variable name aus_bf_agr Data type Numerical Origin ВеН Detailed description This variable contains the number of outflows of employees in agricultural occupations according to the Blossfeld classification of occupations in the respective year.
+Category Description Variable label Outflows agricultural occupations Variable name aus_bf_agr Data type Numerical Origin ВеН Detailed description This variable contains the number of outflows of employees in agricultural occupations according to the Blossfeld classification of occupations in the respective year.
 It must be taken into account that the value 0 can also be attributed to the employee group not being represented in the establishment in the previous year.
-Detailed information on the definition of outflows can be found Section 5.2.5.1.
-Detailed information on the Blossfeld classification of occupations can be found in Section 5.1.8.1.
-Sensitive variable No Notes Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable

-Category Description has significant gaps for 2011.
-From 2012 onwards the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Section 4.6).
+Detailed information on the definition of outflows can be found in Outflows (aus_ges).
+Detailed information on the Blossfeld classification of occupations can be found in No. agricultural occupations (az_bf_agr).
+Sensitive variable No Notes Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable has significant gaps for 2011.
+From 2012 onwards, the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Section 4.6).
 This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.